 Those elements which clearly define a property may include, but are not limited to, property lines, subdivision boundaries, buildings, trees, shrubs, flower beds, water wells, septic tanks, leech fields, retaining walls, drives, sidewalks, outbuildings, garages, swimming pools, etc. All or any one of these items may be critical to, or instrumental in, the establishment of new right of way boundaries.
 All are important items as they relate to property appraisals.
 Each of these items are to be shown on the Right of Way Plans and clearly referenced by their characteristics.
-For example, the limits of a drainfield are shown; width and material type indicated for sidewalks and drives; width, height and material type indicated for fences;
+For example, the limits of a drainfield are shown; width and material type indicated for sidewalks and drives; width, height and material type indicated for retaining walls; height and material type indicated for fences;